PhD Student in the Department of Systems Design Engineering at the University of Waterloo

 • PhD in Biomedical Engineering, University of Waterloo

 • Laschowski B, McNally W, McPhee J, and Wong A. (2019).
 Preliminary Design of an Environment Recognition System for Controlling Robotic Lower-Limb Prostheses and Exoskeletons.
-IEEE International Conference on Robotics and Automation (Under Review).
+IEEE International Conference on Rehabilitation Robotics.
+Under Review.

-• Laschowski B, McPhee J, and Andrysek J. (2018).
+• Laschowski B, McPhee J, and Andrysek J. (2019).
 Lower-Limb Prostheses and Exoskeletons with Energy Regeneration: Mechatronic Design and Optimization Review.
-ASME Journal of Mechanisms and Robotics (Under Review).
+ASME Journal of Mechanisms and Robotics.
+Accepted.

 • Laschowski B and Andrysek J. (2018).
 Electromechanical Design of Robotic Transfemoral Prostheses.
 ASME International Design Engineering Technical Conferences and Computers and Information in Engineering Conference.
 DOI.
 10.1115/DETC2018-85234.